-- In the rotational spectra of a diatomic molecule was considered with rigid bond, but the Co – valent bond is not perfectly rigid, it is somewhat flexible this flexibility give rise to one more type of motion to the molecule that is vibrational motion.
+- The rotational spectra of a diatomic molecule were considered with rigid bond, but the Co – valent bond is not perfectly rigid, it is somewhat flexible this flexibility gives rise to one more type of motion to the molecule which is vibrational motion.

 - For vibrational motion absorption takes place in the IR region.
 After absorbing radiation in the IR region molecule vibrates at many rates of vibrations giving rise to closely packed absorption bands called “ IR- absorption spectra”.

-- Various bands corresponds to characteristic functional group and bands present in a molecule.
-This IR spectroscopy is most powerful technique to identify the chemical compounds OR IR spectra provide information about the nature of the bond and the structure of the molecule.
+- Various bands correspond to characteristic functional groups and bands present in a molecule.
+This IR spectroscopy is the most powerful technique to identify the chemical compounds OR IR spectra provide information about the nature of the bond and the structure of the molecule.